oscarpm5/Phoebus_Engine/README.md

 * Dynamic grid that adjusts its tile size depending on the user distance.

 * Components can be deleted from the inspector (if the component is able to do so).

+* Game objects can be moved, scaled & rotated (simple implementation just to avoid all the objects getting crammed in the world origin).

 ## Aditional comments for the teacher:
 * A .ini file is included as it stores the information of how we want the windows to be displayed when the engine is opened for the first time.
 * The license for DevIL is not included as it was not provided in the library files.
 * The two .fbx included in this project (Poste.fbx & Espada.fbx are not directly included in the project as they are intended to be drag & dropped into the engine from the assets folder)
+* Be careful when rotating a game object!
+This feature is still work in progress and can mess with the scale.

 ## Licenses